Elijer/Consultation/README.md

 ## Your Client’s Needs
-This is what I gathered from our phone call.
-If it's an incomplete list, please let me know.
+If this is an incomplete list, please let me know.
+This is what I gathered from our phone call:

 **Primary Needs**
 1. E-commerce site that provides an easy shopping experience for a variety of products to normal consumers (retail)